Every City in the USA

 2019 449,974 July 1, 2019

-What's the median income in Virginia Beach?
+What is the median household income in Virginia Beach?

 Median household income is 20% above the U.S. median ($92,968 vs $77,719); 8.6% live in poverty — 3.9 points below the 12.5% U.S. rate.